ericberman/MyFlightbookWeb/README.md

 * Install root files (support directory) so that http://xxx/ will go straight to the default home page, and so that favicon.ico will work.
 Need to edit the file and ensure that default.aspx is the top-level default doc.
 * Ensure reverse DNS is set up for host so that email can be received
 * Set up custom errors in web.config, but TURN THEM OFF in IIS so that oAuth will return errors.
 IIS->(site)->Error Pages->Edit Feature Settings->Detailed Errors.
+* Use a custom application pool.
+Then, in IIS Manager go to that pool and under "Edit Application Pool", click "Recycling...".
+Set the pool to automatically recycle once daily (I use 10pm) and if it uses too much memory (I use 2000000KB - i.e., 2GB)
 * Ensure that 3306 (database) port is closed, ensure that firewall is otherwise appropriately configured

 ## Additional attributions and licenses